A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: Introduction

+where $\epsilon$ is the noise and $\delta(\cdot)$ is a discrepancy function between the reality and mathematical model.
+Since the mathematical model is often developed by experts, we assume the mean and trend of the observations are properly modeled in the mathematical model.
+The discrepancy function was modeled as a Gaussian stochastic process (GaSP) in \cite{kennedy2001bayesian} and the framework has been widely studied in recent years \citep{goldstein2004probabilistic,bayarri2007framework,higdon2008computer}.
+As both the mathematical model and discrepancy function are jointly estimated in the calibration, the predictions of the field data were found to be more accurate compared to the ones based on the mathematical model or a nonparametric regression alone.
+It was found in following-up studies that, however, the variability of the observations can be explained mostly by the discrepancy function in this approach, leaving the calibrated mathematical model far away from the reality, which results in an identifiability problem between the calibration parameters and discrepancy function \citep{tuo2016theoretical, plumlee2017bayesian}.

-Many recent studies measure the goodness of calibration by the $L_2$ loss between the calibrated mathematical model and reality \cite{tuo2015efficient,tuo2016theoretical,wong2017frequentist}.
+A few recent studies measure the goodness of calibration in terms of the $L_2$ loss between the calibrated mathematical model and reality \citep{tuo2015efficient,wong2017frequentist}.
 These studies seek to find an estimator of $\bm \theta$ that converges to $\bm \theta_{L_2}$, which minimizes the $L_2$ distance between the reality and mathematical model, i.e.,

 In \cite{tuo2015efficient}, for instance, the reality is first estimated through a nonparametric regression model without the assistance of the mathematical model.
 The calibration parameters are then estimated by minimizing the $L_2$ loss between the calibrated mathematical model and the estimator of the reality.

-On the other hand, integrating the mathematical model and discrepancy function in (\ref{equ:gp_calibration}) for prediction is found to have a smaller predictive error than simply using a GaSP or a mathematical model alone \cite{kennedy2001bayesian}.
-This is because the mathematical model is developed based on the expert knowledge, which contains the information of the complex reality, and the GaSP is a flexible model for the discrepancy not captured by the calibrated mathematical model.
-The prediction by combining the mathematical model and discrepancy function, however, is sometimes less interpretable by scientists, as the discrepancy function can introduce some nonlinear effect that is hard to be explained.
-Because of the interpretation reason, one also hopes the calibrated mathematical model can predict the reality well, and this partially explains why some previous studies define $\bm \theta_{L_2}$ as the optimum of the calibration parameters.
+Consequently, the calibrated mathematical model by the two-step approach typically fits the observation in terms of $L_2$ distance.
+For some complex applications, however, it is crucial to jointly estimate the reality and calibration parameters, as the mathematical model is often developed based on expert knowledge, and thus helpful for predicting the reality.